 - increased T2 signal correlates with oedema or vascularised fibrous tissue

 - superior to CT in the detection of cartilage inflammation and destruction

 - useful in following treatment results in patients with active ankylosing spondylitis

 - maybe helpful in selected patients with normal or equivocal findings on sacroiliac joint radiographs

 - qualitative assessment of accumulation of radionuclide in the SI joints may be difficult due to normal uptake in this location; thus, quantitative analysis may be more useful

 - ratios of SI joint to sacral uptake of 1.3:1 or higher is abnormal

 Treatment and prognosis

-First-line therapy is primarily focused on NSAIDs and non-pharmacological measures including education, exercise, physiotherapy and group-therapy.
+First-line therapy is primarily focussed on NSAIDs and non-pharmacological measures including education, exercise, physiotherapy and group-therapy.
 Together, these treatments can lead to substantial clinical improvement in 70-80% of patients.
 Local steroid injection and DMARDs (sulfasalazine and methotrexate) can also help with peripheral manifestations.
 Second-line therapy includes TNF-alpha blockers (etanercept, infliximab, adalimumab, certolizumab, golimumab) and IL17 inhibitors (secukinumab) 24.
 Whether TNF-alpha blockers can inhibit radiographic disease progression has been the subject of some debate and continues to be investigated 23.